codeAdrian/codeAdrian.github.io/src/portfolio/homebound.md

 </div>
 </blockquote>

 Twilio team also did a livestream where they showcased the winning projects and we were delighted to be featured.
-They talked about Homebound, the idea about it and what they liked about it the most.
+They talked about Homebound, the idea behind it, and what they liked about it the most.

 <div class="video-wrapper">
 <iframe loading="lazy" src="https://www.youtube-nocookie.com/embed/AAZdOylfqHs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

-The week after, Twilio reached out and asked me for an <a href="https://www.twilio.com/blog/developers-build-new-normal-adrian-bece" target="_blank" rel="noopener noreferrer"> interview in their Twilio developers spotlight</a>, so I was featured developer for a week.
+The week after, Twilio reached out and asked me for an <a href="https://www.twilio.com/blog/developers-build-new-normal-adrian-bece" target="_blank" rel="noopener noreferrer">interview in their Twilio developers spotlight</a>, so I was featured as a developer for a week.

-Few weeks after I've received a swag pack from Twilio along with the cash prize.
-Additionally, I was also invited to Twilio's SIGNAL conference which was held online in October 2020.
+A few weeks later, I received a swag pack from Twilio along with the cash prize.
+Additionally, I was invited to Twilio's SIGNAL conference, which was held online in October 2020.

 <figure>
 {% image "portfolio/homebound-5.jpg", "Twilio swag pack - charger, blanket and t-shirt" %}